immtsuki/KhajaTime/README.md

 # KhajaTime — School/College Cafeteria Management System

-A complete, framework-free PHP + MySQL web app for pre-ordering food at a school/college
+A web app for pre-ordering food at a school/college
 cafeteria: students order ahead and get a pickup token, kitchen staff manage the live menu and work an order queue.

-No frameworks, no Composer, no npm — just PHP, MySQL (mysqli), vanilla HTML/CSS/JS.

 ## Features